mnberthe/aws-solutions-architect-associate-notes/README.md

       - Route 53 health checkers are outside the VPC.
 They can’t access private endpoints (private VPC or on-premises resources).
       - Create a CloudWatch Metric and associate a CloudWatch Alarm to it, then create a Health Check that checks the Cloud watch alarm.

+# Content delivery

+## CloudFront

+- Content Delivery Network (CDN)
+- __Improves read performance, content is cached at the edge__
+- Improves users experience
+- 216 Point of Presence globally __(edgelocations)__

+__Origins__

+ - __S3 bucket__
+   - For distributing files and caching them at the edge
+   - Enhanced security with CloudFront Origin Access Control (OAC)
+   - __Origin Access Identity (OAl old version) or Origin Access Control (OAC new version)__ allows the S3 bucket to only be accessed by __CloudFront__
+   - CloudFront can be used as an ingress (to upload files to S3)

+ - __Custom Origin (HTTP)__
+   - Application Load Balancer
+   - EC2 instance
+   - S3 website (must first enable the bucket as a static S3 website)
+   - Any HTTP backend you want

+__CloudFront Geo Restriction__
+  - You can restrict who can access your distribution
+    - __Allowlist :__
+      - Allow your users to access your content only if they're in one of the countries on a list of approved countries.
+     - __Blocklist__
+       - Prevent your users from accessing your content if they're in one of the countries on a list of banned countries.
+  - The “country” is determined using a 3rd party Geo-IP database
+  - Use case: Copyright Laws to control access to content

+__Pricing__

+- Price Class All: all regions (best performance)
+- Price Class 200: most regions (excludes the most expensive regions)
+- Price Class 100: only the least expensive regions

+# Global Accelerator

+- Leverage the AWS internal network to route to your application
+- __2 Anycast IP__ are created for your application
+- The Anycast IP send traffic directly to Edge Locations
+- The Edge locations send the traffic to your application
+- Endpoint could be public or private (could span multiple region):
+  - Elastic IP
+  - EC2 instances
+  - ALB
+  - NLB

+- __Disaster Recovery__
+  - Global Accelerator performs health checks for the application
+  - __Failover in less than 1 minute__ for unhealthy endpoints

 # Decoupling applications

 - Synchronous between applications can be problematic if there are sudden spikes of traffic